nivelle/java-all/article/Integer源码解读.md

     /**
      * Returns a {@code String} object representing this
      * {@code Integer}'s value.
-The value is converted to signed
+The value is converted to signed【有符号】
-     * decimal representation and returned as a string, exactly as if
+     * decimal【十进制】 representation【代表】 and returned as a string, exactly as if
      * the integer value were given as an argument to the {@link
      * java.lang.Integer#toString(int)} method.
      *